 - Before and after caring for someone who is sick

-- Before and after treating a cut or wound
+- Prior to and following the care a cut or wound

 - After using the restroom

 - Following the cleaning up a child who has used the

 - After blowing your nose, coughing, or sneezing

 - After touching an animal, animal feed, or animal waste

 - After handling pet food or pet treats

 - After touching garbage